 Decorate a Gingerbread House

 You can get great gingerbread house kits at most stores!
-Gingerbread house kits let you enjoy Christmas fun without the prep and cleanup!
-(Or buying bags of candies only to use 5-6 pieces!).
+Gingerbread house kits let you enjoy Christmas fun without the prep!
+(Like buying bags of candies only to use 5-6 pieces!).

 Drink a Holiday Beverage